nirebu/nirebu-2019/articles/customise-polkit-user-list-default-current.md

 ---
 title: How to make polkit default to the currently logged in user
 published: true
-description: Change the default behaviour of polkit to not list all the admin users when commands need root elevation
+description: Change the default behaviour of polkit in order to not list all the admin users when commands need root elevation
 tags: polkit,javascript,permissions,centos
 ctime: 2019-05-24
 ---